-- a. granted credit facilities and guarantees, as well as accepted deposits, including term deposits, - b. liquidity- and interest-rate hedges of transactions carried in the banking book, - c. purchase of securities for non-trading purposes.
+- granted credit facilities and guarantees, as well as accepted deposits, including term deposits, - liquidity- and interest-rate hedges of transactions carried in the banking book, - purchase of securities for non-trading purposes.

-In line with the Group's strategy, the trading book business is complementary to the banking book business.
+In line with the Bank's strategy, the trading book business is complementary to the banking book business.
 The trading book contains transactions that were entered into by the Bank on its own account for trading purposes, i.e., to gain financial profits in short-term periods due to actual or expected differences between bid and offer prices in the market, as well as other movements of prices or price parities, including in particular interest rates and foreign exchange rates.
 Transactions held in the trading book are not sold for liquidity purposes.
 The purpose of the trading book is to ensure the highest quality of services for clients.
-To this end, the Bank and Dom Maklerski BOŚ S.A. maintain open positions within the applicable risk limits.
+To this end, the Bank maintains open positions within the applicable risk limits.

-The purpose of risk management by the Group is to maintain individual risks at the level consistent with the approved risk appetite and tolerance in order to protect the value of shareholders' capital, maintain the safety of client deposits and achieve adequate efficiency of the Group's operations, including ensuring the Group's ability to adapt its operations to changing market conditions, competence and commitment of managers and employees, and the quality of management information systems.
+The purpose of banking risk management by the Bank is to maintain risk at the level consistent with the approved risk appetite and tolerance in order to protect the value of shareholders' capital, maintain the safety of client deposits and achieve adequate efficiency of the Bank's operations, including ensuring the Bank's ability to adapt its operations to changing market conditions, competence and commitment of managers and employees, and the quality of management information systems.

-In 2021, the Group monitored the economic and market situation associated with the COVID-19 pandemic and analysed its impact on financial risks, including the market and liquidity risks.
-Although the levels of individual risks have increased compared to the pre-pandemic period, they have generally remained within the limits adopted by the Group.
+In 2021, the Bank monitored the economic and market situation associated with the COVID-19 pandemic and analysed its impact on financial risks, including the market and liquidity risks.
+Although the levels of individual risks have increased compared to the pre-pandemic period, they have generally remained within the limits adopted by the Bank.
+In 2021, the main objectives, principles and organisation of the financial risk management process at the Bank did not change.

-In 2021, the main objectives, principles and organisation of the financial risk management process at the Group did not change.
-The level and profile of financial risk is monitored on a regular basis by the Financial Risk Department (2nd line of defence) of the Bank and by the Risk Management Department of DM BOŚ S.A. and reported to the Supervisory Board of the Bank, the Supervisory Board of DM BOŚ S.A., the Risk Committee (at the Supervisory Board of the Bank), the Management Board of the Bank, the Management Board of DM BOŚ S.A., the Committee of Assets and Liabilities Management (ALCO) and the ALCO Liquidity and Market Risk Committee (ALCO LMRC).
+The level and profile of financial risk is monitored on a regular basis by the Financial Risk Department (2nd line of defence) and reported to: the Supervisory Board, the Risk Committee (at the Supervisory Board), the Management Board, the Assets and Liabilities Committee (the ALCO Committee) and the Liquidity and Market Risk ALCO Committee.

-7.2.1.
+8.2.1.
 Liquidity risk

-The purpose of liquidity management by the Group is to maintain the ability to finance assets and pay liabilities in a timely manner and to maintain a sustainable structure of assets and liabilities, which ensures a safe liquidity profile in specific time bands, split into liquidity in PLN and the main foreign currencies, but mostly - for the total liquidity position.
+The purpose of liquidity management by the Bank is to maintain the Bank's ability to finance assets and pay liabilities in a timely manner and to maintain a sustainable structure of assets and liabilities, which ensures a safe liquidity profile in specific time bands, split into liquidity in PLN and the main foreign currencies, but mostly - for the total liquidity position.